TV Shows Filmed in Louisiana

 Louisiana is a popular setting for the movie industry, and several hit reality TV and cooking shows on the History Channel, Discovery Channel, A&E, Food Network, and other cable networks.

-New shows beginning in late 2017 and early 2018 include Cajun Aces and Out Da' Bayou.
+New shows include Cajun Aces and Out Da' Bayou.

 The Bayou State has become an exciting location featuring a diversity of towns and subjects for television for three main reasons: 1) tax credits and incentives, 2) mild year-round weather, and 3) interesting, likable, real-world characters.